issxmeddine/Kangaroos/README.md

 # Original work from Knape et al. #

-The original R code developed by the authors of article under scrutiny is also available here, in case you would like to reproduce their results.
+The original R code developed by the authors of the article under scrutiny is also available here, in case you would like to reproduce their results.

 # Bibliography #

-If you would seek some resources linked to this project, we have gathered some articles that we considered useful.
+If you seek some resources linked to this project, we have gathered some articles that we considered useful.
 You can find them in the *articles* folder.